abnermtj/Cheruton/GodotNotes.md

     add_child(s) # Add it as a child of this node.
 ```

-Delete Node: .free() to immediately delete node and all its children.<br/>
+Delete Node: .free() to immediately delete node and all its children.
 .queue_free() to safetly free so that we do not delete mid function call<br/>

 ## GROUPS